Core Idea

 Definition

-Interservice Communication Pattern is a data access strategy in distributed architectures where services obtain data they don’t own by directly requesting it from the owning service at runtime, rather than duplicating the data locally.
-This pattern enforces data ownership boundaries—each service maintains authority over its domain data, and other services must communicate with the owner to access that data.
-The pattern embodies the principle that services “ask” for data rather than “storing” copies of data owned by other bounded contexts.
+Interservice Communication Pattern is a data access strategy where services obtain data they don’t own by directly requesting it from the owning service at runtime.
+Services “ask” for data rather than “store” copies of data owned by other bounded contexts, preserving single-source-of-truth semantics while introducing runtime dependencies.

 Key Characteristics

-• Data ownership enforcement: Each service owns its domain data exclusively, with database schemas and tables private to the owning service—other services cannot directly access another service’s database
+• Data ownership enforcement: Each service owns its domain data exclusively; consumers cannot directly access another service’s database

-• Request-based access: Data consumers make API calls (REST, gRPC, messaging) to data owners to retrieve information, treating the owning service as the authoritative source
+• Request-based access: Consumers make API calls (REST, gRPC, messaging) to data owners, treating the owning service as the authoritative source

 • Runtime coupling trade-off: Consumer services depend on owner service availability and response time, creating dynamic coupling that affects reliability and performance

-• Network overhead: Every data access incurs network latency, serialization costs, and potential for network failures—unlike local database queries
+• Network overhead: Every data access incurs network latency, serialization costs, and potential failures

-• Scalability implications: Data-owning services become bottlenecks if frequently queried by many consumers, requiring careful capacity planning and caching strategies
+• Scalability implications: Data-owning services become bottlenecks if frequently queried by many consumers

 Why It Matters